alazes97-commits/awad-alaa-nesting/replit.md

 # Overview

-This is a bilingual (English/Arabic) recipe management web application called "Awad & Alaa Kitchen".
-The application allows users to browse, search, filter, add, edit, and view detailed information about recipes.
-It features a comprehensive recipe system with support for ingredients, cooking instructions, tools, ratings, images, video links, and cultural information including country of origin and serving temperature preferences.
+This is a bilingual (English/Arabic) recipe management web application called "Family Nesting".
+The application allows users to browse, search, filter, add, edit, and view detailed information about recipes with family-based synchronization.
+It features a comprehensive recipe system with support for ingredients, cooking instructions, tools, ratings, images, video links, cultural information, and email-based family sync where the app name dynamically changes to "(Family Name) Nesting" when users join a family group.

 # User Preferences